What is cytology?

 - Screen for fetal abnormalities

-- Screen for pap smears
+- Screen for Pap tests

 - Diagnose infectious organisms

-- For other screening and diagnostic areas
+- Work with other screening and diagnostic areas

 Collecting body fluids, such as for urine or respiratory mucus (phlegm)

-Other types of tissue biopsy
+Doing other types of tissue biopsy

 Cytology is different from histology.
 Cytology generally means looking at a single cell type.
 Histology is looking at an entire block of tissue.